The Artplay Way:

 Katelyn has been empowering children to find their strengths and increase their own autonomy since she found her love for art and psychology.
 This love started at a young age as Katelyn is extremely creative and likes to use a variety of unique materials that have the ability to highlight a positive self-identity.
 Her genuine nature makes Katelyn a joy for kids (and parents) to work alongside.

 Katelyn was born and raised in Tampa, FL.
 She moved to Tallahassee to attend Florida State University where she received her Bachelor’s Degree in Studio Art & Psychology.
 She then received her Master’s Degree in Art Therapy in 2013.
 During this time she mainly focused on working with children on the autism spectrum, sensory processing, trauma and social interaction.
 She moved out to Arizona for a new adventure and enjoys exploring the West.
 She is trained in child-centered therapy with a pediatric background so she works with kids of all ages and issues.

-Blake Beams (Leads individual and sibling sessions)
+Blake Beams (Leads individual and sibling sessions, plus social groups)

 Master’s Degree in Counseling, B.S. in Psychology

 Blake Beams is a confidently trained, calm helper, who enjoys focusing on lowering anxiety in kids of all ages and backgrounds.
 She encourages children to explore their own emotions by providing a safe space for self-expression during individual sessions.
 Blake uses sensory play and large movement to help children find their own sense of stability and regulation.
 Her space at Artplay has a garden area for outdoor play, as well as a large indoor space for art and movement.